 NLF: Boards must ensure that Workforce Solutions Office staff documents participation and outcomes, including measurable skill gains, credential attainment, and employment, as appropriate, for participants enrolled in the Metrix statewide initiative.

 NLF: Boards must be aware that participants enrolled only in WIOA statewide programs, such as Metrix, will not be included in local performance measures.

+Additional Guidance

+NLF: Boards must ensure that appropriate staff members are aware that TWC will maintain a frequently asked questions document related to Metrix industry certification assistance.

 INQUIRIES: